socsreps/socsreps.github.io/README.md

 ## How to add a new Blog

 Blogs are created in 2 separate spaces.
 The is done first by creating a 'card'.
 This card populates the main 'Blogs' page.
 The card acts as an overview of the blog itself.
-Theese cards help guide users through all the available blogs on the site.
-See image below:
+These cards help guide users through all the available blogs on the site.

 <p align="center"><img src="assets/card.gif"></p>